Complements of discriminants of real parabolic function singularities. II: The case of singularities

-Denote the fiber of this tubular neighborhood over the point $l \in L$ by $U(l)$.
-For each $l$, define the subset $V(l) \subset U(l)$ as the union of all Morse polynomials $f \in U(l)$ such that \begin{itemize} \item[(a)] $f$ has four real critical points near the origin obtained by splitting the critical point of the polynomial $F(l)$: specifically, one minimum and three points with Morse index 1, \item[(b)] $\mbox{Card}(f) = 844$. \end{itemize} Similarly, define the subset $W(l) \subset U(l)$ as the union of points satisfying condition (a) but with condition (b) replaced by $\mbox{Card}(f) = 1318$.
+\begin{definition} \rm For each $l \in L$, denote the fiber of this tubular neighborhood over the point $\{F(l)\}$ by $U(l)$, and define the subset $V(l) \subset U(l)$ as the union of all Morse polynomials $f \in U(l)$ such that \begin{itemize} \item[(a)] $f$ has four real critical points near the origin that are obtained by splitting the critical point of the polynomial $F(l)$: specifically, one minimum and three critical points with Morse index 1, \item[(b)] $\mbox{Card}(f) = 844$. \end{itemize} Similarly, define the subset $W(l) \subset U(l)$ as the union of polynomials $f$ satisfying condition (a) but with condition (b) replaced by $\mbox{Card}(f) = 1318$. \end{definition}